UNESO

 To enhance the skills, abilities, and knowledge of individual sex workers to allow them to be change agents at local, regional, and continental levels.

-Strategic Objective 2
+strategic Objective 2

 To enhance the effectiveness of sex worker groups/organizing structures and institutions that are responsive to the lived realities of sex workers.